 Who can claim compensation?

-Appealing the decision of the tribunal
+Appealing the decision of the Tribunal

-If the original decision was made by the Secretary of the Tribunal, you can appeal that decision to a single member of the tribunal.
+If the original decision was made by the Secretary of the Tribunal, you can appeal that decision to a single member of the Tribunal.

-If you are unhappy with the decision of a single member of the tribunal, you may appeal it to an informal hearing by 3 members of the tribunal.
+If you are unhappy with the decision of a single member of the Tribunal, you may appeal it to an informal hearing by 3 members of the Tribunal.

 Exceptions to the scheme

-No compensation will be paid
+No compensation will be paid:

-- if the loss is less than €63.49
+- If the loss you suffer is less than €63.49

-- if your injury is the result of a traffic offence, unless the tribunal decides that there was a deliberate attempt to run you down
+- If your injury is the result of a traffic offence, unless the Tribunal decides that there was a deliberate attempt to run you down

-- if you do not give reasonable assistance to the tribunal.
+- If you do not give reasonable assistance to the Tribunal

-How much compensation will be awarded?
+How much compensation will I get?

 The scheme only covers out-of-pocket expenses and bills.
 It doesn't compensate you for pain and suffering.

-The tribunal may reduce the amount of compensation or give no compensation at all if it decides that you were partly or wholly to blame for the incident, for example, if you provoked the incident.
+The Tribunal may reduce the amount of compensation (or give no compensation at all) if it decides that you were partly or wholly to blame for the incident, for example, if you provoked the incident.

 It may also reduce the amount of compensation because of your behaviour, character or way of life.
 If you have a criminal record, it can be taken into account.

-Personal injuries with short-term effects
+1. Personal injuries with short-term effects

-Personal injuries with long-term effects
+2. Personal injuries with long-term effects

-You will be paid for your estimated future loss of earnings (how much you would have earned if you had been able to continue working), estimated future medical expenses, estimated future expenses as a result of the disability (e.g., future care or special equipment) and estimated future loss of earning potential.
+You will be paid for your estimated future loss of earnings (how much you would have earned if you had been able to continue working), estimated future medical expenses, estimated future expenses as a result of the disability (such as future care or special equipment) and estimated future loss of earning potential.

-Death of the victim due to criminal injury
+3. Death of the victim due to criminal injury

 The family will be paid the actual loss of earnings and expenses that may have been incurred before the death, future loss of support or maintenance for anyone who was dependent on the victim, funeral and burial expenses and mental distress money for immediate family members.

-Death of the victim not due to the criminal injury
+4. Death of the victim not due to the criminal injury

-Stolen or damaged property
+5. Stolen or damaged property

 The scheme does not compensate for stolen or damaged property, except medically necessary items like eyeglasses and artificial limbs.